QISS-HZB/QuaCCAToo/README.md

 - To contribute, fork the main branch and make a pull request.
 - Properly _document everything_ in details following the `numpy` [docstring format](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard).
-- Test your branch by running notebooks Ex01 and Ex02.
+- Test your branch by running `pytest` and the example notebooks.
+Feel free to add more tests.
 - Use US-English, not British-English.
 Eg: analyze instead of analyse, color instead of colour, center instead of centre.